11.3 Terms/rights attached to Equity shares:

 Significant unobservable inputs

-The free cash flows have been discounted using weighted average cost of capital (WACC) and cost of equity which is based on the capital asset pricing model.
+The free cash flows have been discounted using weighted average cost of capital (WACC) and cost of eguity which is based on the capital asset pricing model.
 The model considered data from comparable companies to obtain the discounted free cash flows based on latest available data prior to date of valuation.
 These assumptions have been adjusted appropriately at each reporting date.
 Key assumptions have been summarised below:

 C) Financial Risk Management- Objectives and Policies

 The Company is exposed to: (a) Market Risks comprising of Interest Rate Risk, Currency Rate Risk, Commodity Price Risk and Equity Price Risk (b) Liquidity Risk (c) Credit Risk comprising of trade receivable risk and financial instrument risk and.
 The Company has well placed Risk Management Policy (RMP).
-The policy provide broad guidelines to identify the risk arising from these factors and provide guidelines to the team for its mitigation or at-least minimise its effect on income / expense of the Company .
+The policy provide broad guidelines to identify the risk arising from these factors and provide guidelines to the team for its mitigation or at-least minimise its effect on income/ expense of the Company.
 Team involved in RMP meets frequently to discuss the level of risk they foresee based on the conditions persisting.

 The Company's exposure to Market Risk, Liquidity Risk and Credit Risk have been summarised below:

-Market Risk Interest Rate Risk:
+Market Risk:-Interest Rate Risk:

 Interest rate risk is the risk that the fair value or future cash flow of a financial instrument will fluctuate because of changes in market interest rates.
 The Company is exposed to interest rate risk on short-term and long-term floating rate interest bearing liabilities.
 The Company's policy is to maintain a balance of fixed and floating interest rate borrowings and the proportion of fixed and floating rate debt is determined by prevailing interest rates.
 These exposures are reviewed by the management on a periodic basis.